ucl-cssb/flopr/README.md

 each channel from each of the other samples.
 Finally, if the files are going to be calibrated, a calibration curve is fit to the bead peaks in each of the fluorescence channels in `mef_peaks`.
 We use a model developed for FlowCal for our calibration curve.
-The new data and any plots produced will be saved to a new folder with the same name as the original but with "\_processed" appended.
+We then calibrate both the raw and normalised data since normalisation can produce fluorescence values less than or equal to 0, which get removed during calibration due to working with logged data.
+The new data, any plots produced, and a data\_summary.csv file (containing geometric statistics for each .fcs file) will be saved to a new folder with the same name as the original but with "\_processed" appended.

 There are a few checks that should be made to reassure yourself that everything has worked.